 Look Into Other Living Options

 One option is to look into other living options for the loved one instead of them staying at their home.
 The caregiver might want to look into assisted living so they can get a break from the care-giving responsibilities.
 Instead of providing all of the needed care, the assisted living facility can provide the necessary care and they can visit their loved one as frequently as possible.
 Caregivers can look online to see assisted living options and learn more about whether this is going to be a good option for them.
+Having people provide additional support is important, especially when your parent is sick and needs palliative care or hospice care.

 Look Into Respite Care Options

-Another option is for the caregiver to look into respite care.
+Another option is for the caregivers to look into respite care.
 This is where they have caregivers come to their loved one’s home when they can’t be there.
 This is a great option if they need someone to watch their family member at night or if they need someone there while they run errands or just take a break from care-giving for a week or two.
 This is just temporary, but it can be used regularly so the caregiver can get the breaks they need and the loved one continues to have help with their daily life.

 Get Other Family Members to Help